 An overview of the rules regarding the different payments is set out below.
 More information may be obtained from Elder Rights Advocacy, the Aged Care Information Helpdesk or the Department of Health’s website.

-Residents occupying an “extra service” place in a residential care service may be asked to pay an additional daily amount comprising an extra service fee approved by the Australian Government plus an amount equal to 25% of that fee.
+Residents occupying an “extra service” place in a residential care service may be asked to pay an additional daily amount comprising an extra service fee approved by the Australian Government plus an amount equal to 25 per cent of that fee.
 This total payment is called an “extra service amount”.
 However, some services describe this total payment simply as an “extra service fee”.
 The amount of the extra service fee varies between services (divs 35, 58 Aged Care Act; pt 6 Extra Service Principles).

 Residents who enter a residential care service for respite care may be asked to pay the standard rate of basic daily fee.
 Income-tested daily fees and accommodation payments do not apply.
 A person occupying an extra service place for respite care may also be charged an extra service amount.

-If a provider charges an accommodation charge for a resident’s entry to a service it must provide the resident (or their representative) with certain information before the resident enters the service.
+If a provider charges an accommodation charge for a resident’s entry to a service, it must provide the resident (or their representative) with certain information before the resident enters the service.
 This information includes:

 •the requirement for the resident to be left with assets of at least the relevant minimum value after paying the charge;